Decision-making: Learning outcomes

 • LO 30 Appraise the evidence base and apply clinical reasoning and professional judgement to make safe and logical decisions which minimise risk and optimise outcomes for the person

-If you are a foundation pharmacist, this tutorial may help you meet many competencies from the RPS framework including:
+If you are a foundation pharmacist, this tutorial may help you meet many competencies from the RPS including:

 Continuing professional development